Our Mission and Goals

 The mission of the NAELA Foundation is to promote the goals of NAELA and the Elder and Special Needs Law profession through scholarships, advocacy, research, and education.
 The Foundation Litigation Advocacy Fund’s objective is to establish good legal precedent in matters of critical importance to older Americans and people with special needs.
 Through the Cohn Sisters’ Scholarships for Patient Advocacy, the Foundation awards scholarships to NAELA members in financial need so that they can attend national education events.

 In February 2014, the Board approved a request that NAELA prepare an amicus curiae brief to the Third Circuit to help them understand the context in which Elder Law attorneys are using annuities and educate the panel about the reality facing most Americans who need to pay for long-term nursing care in the matter of Claypoole, et al. v.
 Mackereth.
+The brief was written by John Callinan, CELA, CAP; Ron Landsman, CAP; and Stanley M. Vasiliadis, CELA.
 The goal of the litigation is Third Circuit recognition that under current federal law:

 The Litigation Committee has been working with the NAELA Foundation to establish a national Litigation Advocacy Fund, developing the process for entering into litigation and bringing the importance of said litigation to the attention of the membership to solicit financial support for the Foundation’s efforts.